ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 ### Storage
 {: #shared_overview-specs-storage}

 When you create or deploy vApps or VMs, you can select either an unencrypted or encrypted storage policy.
-Each option has five different tiers of storage available, depending on the storage performance required.
+Each option has six different tiers of storage available, depending on the storage performance required.

+Storage policy availability may vary by region and deployment topology.
+On the VMware Solutions Shared order page, select the **About** tab to view available storage policy offerings.
+{: note}

 #### Unencrypted storage policy options
 {: #shared_overview-specs-storage-unencrypted}